QuentinRa/blog.quentinra.dev/README.md

 <h1>blog.quentinra.dev</h1>

-This blog (formerly known as **Memorize**) is a gathering of notes, links, tutorials, experiences, along with exercises, to help others.
-If you are enjoying the website, **please star ⭐ the repository** to give me motivation.
+This repository is a collection of notes, links, tutorials, and experiences aimed at helping others.
+If you find it useful, **please consider giving it a star** ⭐ to keep me motivated.
 <div align="center">

 [![GitHub](https://img.shields.io/github/license/quentinra/blog.quentinra.dev)](LICENSE)